 - Antibiotics: for if the pompholyx is infected

 - Lancing the blisters: GPs can use sterile equipment to burst any large or very uncomfortable blisters

 Using appropriate skincare is fundamental for managing the condition.
 It’s not just important to find moisturisers and cleansers that don’t contain potentially irritating ingredients (whether perfumes, preservatives, soap, irritant metals or sulphates), but also ones which will actively support the healthy working of the skin’s barrier function.

 That can come from skincare that is rich in oils which can support the production and maintenance of the skin’s natural lipids.
 An oil-based balm is good to protect affected skin from external irritation, moisture loss, and reinforce the oily barrier.

-Choose products with naturally inflammatory herbs and oils to help calm inflamed and itchy skin: Balmonds uses calendula, nettle, chamomile, and chickweed for this reason.
+Choose products with naturally anti-inflammatory herbs and oils to help calm inflamed and itchy skin: Balmonds uses calendula, nettle, chamomile, and chickweed for this reason.

 You can also apply naturally antimicrobial plant-based oils to affected skin, to reduce the risk of infection or microbe overload: tea tree is a good choice to balance microbial growth.

 From our range, we’d suggest washing your hands and feet with our Natural Shampoo & Body Wash, and moisturising your skin with Skin Salvation if it is very cracked and sore.
 If it is itchy but not broken, try our Cooling Cream to take the heat down a notch, or our tea tree-rich Scalp Oil to keep the area clean.

 with hemp and beeswax